Plsr/knowledge/CSS/CSS.md

 ```

 A good rule of thumb is to **never use `!important`**.

 There are some exceptions where `!important` can be overridden:

-There are some exceptions where `!important` can be overridden:

 1. When a second `!important` statement is placed later in the code